galaxyproject/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 # Find and Replace

-# Join columns from two different files
+TODO: Add NA to place of birth columns
+TODO: change Athina to Athens

+# Joining Files

 This file contains a lot of information, but we may want to add more information.
-For example if we had a file with information about each country (population, capital city, etc(, we could join that information with our olympics data, to get a single file with all information.
+For example if we had a file with information about each country (population, capital city, etc), we could join that information with our olympics data, to get a single file with all information in every row.

+For example, if we would like to be able to group by continent, to e.g. count atheletes, medals etc per continent, we will have to add a `continent` columnn to our file.
+To do this we would need a second file that maps each country to the corresponding continent.
+This is what we will do in the next hands-on section.

 > ### {% icon hands_on %} Hands-on: Get data
 >